-She begins by telling the reader that one must “Pity Evil” because he is quant and old fashioned in his “Manner.”
-He was created so long ago, when the world was so much different than it is now, he is cast as being not up to the challenges of the modern age.
-He is weak in his talk, and delicate in his disposition.
+She begins by telling the reader that one must “Pity Evil” because he is quaint and old-fashioned in his “Manner.”
+He was created so long ago when the world was so much different than it is now, he is cast as being not up to the challenges of the modern age.
+He is weak in his talk and delicate in his disposition.
 His “nerves” are described as being “raw.”
 Anything at all can set him off, from “bells” to “firecrackers.”

 Traditionally, one would imagine Evil to be a force of immense strength and power, but this speaker is showing the reader something different.
 A version of Evil that anything at all can “leave…spooked and jangled.”

-Additionally, it is with apparent ease that one may be rid of “Evil.”
-He does not enter a room or house without first being invited as he is confined by ceremony.
+Additionally, it is with an apparent ease that one may be rid of “Evil.”
+He does not enter a room or house without first being invited as he is confined by the ceremony.
 This once more speaks to his “old-fangled” or old fashioned nature.
-It is as if he does not realize that power that he has.
+It is as if he does not realize the power that he has.

 “Evil” has another weakness, beauty.
 He is drawn to “the color blue,” and “Beauty attracts him.”
 This is another avenue that one may take advantage of when trying to be rid of him.

-In the final stanza things take a turn.
+In the final stanza, things take a turn.
 The prior quatrains fill the reader with confidence that if they were to be approached by Evil they would know him by sight.
-One might now believe that it is within their power to drive him off and resume their life, but that is not quite the case.
+One might now believe that it is within their power to drive him off and resume their lives, but that is not quite the case.

 He is none of these things that the reader has learned in the last stanzas but is more than content to be seen that way, it is too his great advantage.